cosmob3/cpnt262-group-project/README.md

 - Added a class of `class="h-full"` to the `app.vue` page and that seem to solve the issue
 - Added a link to the github repo of this assignment in the footer
 - Going to go through and change whatever images and text I had as a placeholder
-- Attributions added for content used
+- Attributions added for the content used